-If you enjoy solving puzzles and have an interest in preserving history for future generations, then a career as an archivist may be for you
+If you're passionate about preserving history for future generations, you'll enjoy a career as an archivist

-Archives may include books, papers, maps, plans, photographs, prints, films and computer-generated records.
+Archives may include valuable historical books, papers, maps and plans, as well as photographs, prints, films and computer-generated records.
 Users include researchers, academics, other professional staff and the general public.

 As an archivist, you'll need to:

-- advise users on how best to access, use and interpret archives;
+- advise and support users on how best to access, use and interpret archives

 - advise on the ongoing organisation and storage of material in order to encourage organisations to plan for the future.

 At a more senior level, you'll be expected to:

 - manage and supervise staff

 - take responsibility for developing and implementing strategies.